erlacla/cse212-final/1-stacks.md

 ```

-## Example : Bad to Good Program
+## Example: Bad to Good Program

 In the example below, we will write a simple program that changes the word 'bad' into the word 'good' from a given string.
 This program uses a stack.

-- Allow the user to type any sentance they want using the word 'bad'
+- Allow the user to type any sentence they want using the word 'bad'
 - Replace the word 'bad' with 'good'
-- Display the new sentance
+- Display the new sentence

 ```python
 def bad_to_good(text):